The LinuxSampler project was founded in 2002 with the

 gigedit allows you to edit and create instruments

-for the Gigasampler format, which can be used with LinuxSampler
+for the GigaStudio/Gigasampler format, which can be used with LinuxSampler

-as well as with Tascam's Gigastudio.
+as well as with Tascam's original Gigastudio software.
 Following our line of

-modularity we also made the instrument editors independent
+modularity we also made this instrument editor an independent

 different, so in our opinion it is better to honor the specific